onnlucky/hotel/readme.txt

 impact by making it easy to do the io (or heavy computation) in the background.

 Note, usually (pure) functional programming is put forward as a solution to the above problem.
-But it cannot be, because it does not allow you to hide side effects, thus the side effects become global effects.
-Pointed out clearly, which is a good thing.
-But it disallows creating abstractions around side effects, any abstraction are merely conveniences.
+But it cannot be, because it does not allow you to hide the side effects, thus the side effects become global effects.
+Pointed out clearly;
+definitely is a good thing.
+But it disallows creating abstractions around side effects, the best you can get is create conveniences.

 /h1: Hotel - The Name